ritishaj/PathToProgress-project-/README.md

 **_NOTE:_** for ending current courses, make sure to **SELECT** the course first, click **OK** on the popup and then click on the button **End Course** to avoid getting a null pointer exception within the running program, otherwise you will need to log out and try again.
+If you click the **End Course** button multiple times, this may also result in a null pointer exception and you'll have to restart the application to properly run the code.

 ### Phase 4 Task 2:
 #### _Adding a course to current courses:_